 As a hospice service with a Buddhist orientation, one of the main focal points of our work is the spiritual accompaniment of people with an expressed desire for such support at the end of their life.
 Learning meditation and mind training techniques, the foundation of our schooling for volunteer caregivers, provides a valuable means of taking care of one self, an aid in relaxation, and the emotional strengthening of the patients.

-It is possible to conduct a personalized parting ritual in our space, or to take part in our monthly meditation for the ill and deceased.
+Every year we organise a “Ritual of lights“ were we farewell all persons we accompanied in that year.
+It is as well possible to conduct a personalised parting ritual in our space.
 Public seminars, lectures and trainings take place regularly, to which we invite docents.
 Our project is geared primarily towards the psychosocial themes, important to people during times of suffering, dying, and introspection.
 We would like to provide an open yet sheltered space for these feelings and thoughts, memories and encounters.

 We would like to act as pillars of support, when confusion and desperation emerge, or when questions arise that seem only to have unsatisfactory answers.

-Bodhicharya Deutschland e.V is located on a 1200m2, heritage-protected area in Berlin- Friedrichshain.
+Bodhicharya Deutschland e.V is located on a 1200m2, heritage- protected area in Berlin- Friedrichshain.
 As a meeting place for young and old, Bodhicharya provides a sheltered space for training courses, skill enhancements, workshops, cultural exchange, and inter-religious dialogue.
-This is especially important to us, as the center is located in a socially disadvantaged area of Berlin, in which the social structure in general is not adequately served.

-Presently, we are operating with a group of 30 volunteers, 2 professionally trained staff members, which are responsible for the coordination: a trained educator with an emphasis on social work, and a nurse.
+Presently, we are operating with a group of 70 volunteers, 3 professionally trained staff members, which are responsible for the coordination.

 Our hospice service is affiliated with the German Hospice and Palliative Association, and other occupational associations.
 We work together with an array of nursing services, hospitals, nursing homes, and doctors.